06/02/24

 Even if it was discussed during recruitment, meet with the employee to review all benefits, terms, and opportunities.

 Communicate the company’s expectations for the specific position.
-Emphasize why you believe the person is a good fit and the direction they should aim for to quickly align with the company’s goals.
+Emphasize why you believe the person is a good fit and the direction they should aim for to align with the company’s goals quickly.

 (© insta-photos – stock.adobe.com)